Airbus shaves 20-year demand forecast, sees faster replacements - Up News Info

 Article content

-That emphasis reflects expectations that airlines will retire less efficient jets earlier following COVID-19, but also// aims to tackle a sensitive point for the industry as some environmental groups target what they see as over-expansion.
+That emphasis reflects expectations that airlines will retire less efficient jets earlier following COVID-19, but also addresses a sensitive point for the industry as some environmental groups target what they see as over-expansion.

+Airbus said 39% of deliveries would replace older planes with higher emissions, compared with 36% in an earlier forecast.

-Faster retirements also worry suppliers and lessors who fear the average economic life of jets will fall, forcing them to miss out on service revenues or push up depreciation costs.
+Faster retirements worry some suppliers and lessors who fear the economically useful life of jets will fall, forcing them to miss out on service revenues or push up depreciation costs.

-“As economies and air transport mature, we see demand increasingly driven by replacement rather than growth,” Airbus Chief Commercial Officer Christian Scherer said in a statement.
-(Reporting by Tim Hepher, Alexander Cornwell; Editing by Christina Fincher)
+Scherer dismissed suppliers’ criticism of Airbus’ plans to raise output in coming years, saying this would not flood the market but would instead modernize fleets and curb emissions.
+(Reporting by Tim Hepher, Alexander Cornwell Editing by Christina Fincher and Mark Potter)

 Advertisement